 That is all.

 I personally define my coaching packages using the DSP Framework.
-You will find that framework in the coming pages.
+You will find this coaching package template in the coming pages.
 It gives me a clear understanding on the types of coaching arrangements I’m going to offer plus my revenue or income.

 HERE'S AN EXAMPLE: